-Coronavirus: Sputnik V vaccine gets DCGI approval, says Russian Direct Investment Fund
+Coronavirus: Sputnik V gets DCGI approval, to be third vaccine used in India

-The Russian vaccine, being developed in partnership with Hyderabad-based Dr Reddy’s Laboratories, will be the third one to be used in India.
+The Russian vaccine is being developed in partnership with Hyderabad-based Dr Reddy’s Laboratories.

 The Drugs Controller General of India has approved the emergency use of Covid-19 vaccine Sputnik V, the Russian Direct Investment Fund said on Tuesday.
-The Russian vaccine, being developed in India in partnership with Dr Reddy’s Laboratories in Hyderabad, will be the third vaccine to get be approved in the country after Serum Institute of India’s Covaxin and Bharat Biotech’s Covishield.
+The Russian vaccine, being developed in India in partnership with Dr Reddy’s Laboratories in Hyderabad, will be the third vaccine to get approved in the country after Serum Institute of India’s Covaxin and Bharat Biotech’s Covishield.

 The announcement came hours after the Subject Expert Committee of the Indian drug regulator approved Sputnik-V. However, there has so far been no official confirmation on the approval of the vaccine from India’s drug regulator.